lexnederbragt/INF-BIOx121/Assembly/practicals/03_Mapping_reads_to_an_assembly.md

 ```

 * Inspect the BED file
-* Add the BED file to the browser (download it first to the PC)
+* Add the BED file to the browser
 * Drag the track to the top
 * Zoom in one gaps and look at the alignments